arielccjr/Journal2025/README.txt

         : Modal Logic: Implication: Modal logic helps in predicting future truths without contradiction.
             : Necessity: Something must be true.
 “The sun must rise.”
             : Possibility: Something may or may not be true.
 “It may rain tomorrow.”
-    ~WORD/ETYMOLOGY: Words are symbols of mental concepts.
+    ~WORD/TERMS: Words are symbols of mental concepts.
-        : FIXES: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, Using the Remaining Nine Categories, POSITIVE (+1/Vice of Excess), NEGATIVE (-1/Vice of Deficiency), : HOW:
+        : FIXES: Know its Attributes, Accidental properties, the Characteristics that vary without changing substance, POSITIVE (+1/Vice of Excess), NEGATIVE (-1/Vice of Deficiency), : WHY:
-                : Quality – What kind of thing it is (e.g., "red," "brave," "intelligent").
-                : Quantity – How much or how big something is (e.g., "five feet tall," "three liters").
-            : WHY:
                 : Material – What something is made of (e.g., a statue is made of marble).
                 : Formal – The essence or shape of something (e.g., the design of the statue).